 Parental Choice Versus Government Coercion

 Parents in NZ are currently able to make decisions about their children’s vaccinations that they consider are in the best interests of their children.
-Unfortunately this is now under threat, with a Health Select Committee report on increasing vaccination completion rates making a variety of coercive recommendations.
-The government has now responded to the report and has not ruled out instituting the most coercive of these recommendations including linking children’s vaccinations to “existing parental benefits” and requiring parents to produce information about children’s vaccinations when enrolling their child at an early childhood centre or school.
+This basic right was threatened by a 2011 Health Select Committee report on increasing vaccination completion rates making a variety of coercive recommendations.
+The government responded to the report and did not rule out instituting the most coercive of these recommendations including linking children’s vaccinations to “existing parental benefits” and requiring parents to produce information about children’s vaccinations when enrolling their child at an early childhood centre or school.
 Such information “should consist of either a certificate demonstrating hat a child has received all the appropriate vaccinations, or a written statement that the parents have declined to immunise their child.”
-It appears to be designed to force parents to make a choice between their child having all recommended vaccinations or none in order to be able to supply the documentation neccessary to enrol their child in a early childhood education centre or school.
-Continuing eligibility for 20 Hours Free Early Childhood Education may also be made dependent on parents supplying the same documentation.
+It appeared to be designed to force parents to make a choice between their child having all recommended vaccinations or none in order to be able to supply the documentation neccessary to enrol their child in a early childhood education centre or school.
+Continuing eligibility for 20 Hours Free Early Childhood Education also appeared to be made dependent on parents supplying the same documentation.